itemresponsewarehouse/Rpkg/README.md

 library(irwpkg)
 ```

-With the package now loaded, we can use the `list_available_datasets()`
-function to view a list of available datasets.
-We can then use the
-`fetch_data(example_data)` function to fetch a dataset named
-`example_data` from the IRW database into a dataframe.

 ### View list of datasets

-We can also view a list of data sets available for fetching from the IRW
-using the `list_available_datasets()` function:
+The list_available_datasets() function provides a list of datasets in
+the IRW database, showing key metadata (dataset name, row count, and
+variable count).

 ``` r
 # List available datasets